wanglab-georgetown/tensorzinb/README.md

 If the solver cannot return correct results, please ensure features in $X$ are normalized by using `StandardScaler()`.
 Please refer to the example in [`examples/deg_example.ipynb`](examples/deg_example.ipynb).

-## References
+## Reference
-Cui, T., Wang, T. A Comprehensive Assessment of Hurdle and Zero-inflated Models for Single Cell RNA-sequencing Analysis, Briefings in Bioinformatics, 2023.
+Cui, T., Wang, T. [A Comprehensive Assessment of Hurdle and Zero-inflated Models for Single Cell RNA-sequencing Analysis](https://doi.org/10.1093/bib/bbad272), Briefings in Bioinformatics, July 2023. https://doi.org/10.1093/bib/bbad272

 ## Support and Contribution
 If you encounter any bugs while using the code, please don't hesitate to create an issue on GitHub here.